External Ids for TESK2 Gene

 GeneCards Summary for TESK2 Gene

 TESK2 (Testis-Specific Kinase 2) is a Protein Coding gene.
 Among its related pathways are Focal adhesion and Regulation of Microtubule Cytoskeleton.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein tyrosine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is LIMK1.

 UniProtKB/Swiss-Prot for TESK2 Gene